Key Takeaways

 What is a DNS Server?

-At its core, a DNS server converts domain names into IP addresses (e.g., 192.0.2.1) that computers can understand.
+A DNS server converts domain names into IP addresses (e.g., 192.0.2.1) that computers can understand.
 When you request a website, your computer sends a query to a DNS server, which then checks its database or forwards the request to another server until it finds the matching IP address.
 This process, known as DNS resolution, is both swift and efficient.
 We can divide it into the following steps:

 • DNS Query Initiation: When you type a website’s address (e.g., www.example.com) into your browser, your computer creates a DNS query.